The translation of this document is outdated.

 The territorial committee shall prepare draft decisions for

-the review at the city or municipality council meeting
+the review at the council meeting regarding:

 1) issues related to the administration of separate